kourtneya/clus-ghaction-lab/README.md

 4. **Save File:** Save the file in your local repository directory as `requirements.txt`.
 This file will be used later.

 5. **Create a New File:** If necessary, click `File` on the top left corner in the tool bar.
 In the dropdown menu select `New -> File` to create `Dockerfile` file.
-    > It's important to stote IDEs, may added a file extension.
+    > It's important to note IDEs, may added a file extension.
 But it is very very important to store this file with no file extension

 6. **Define base Image:** In a Dockerfile, the first line is always the specification of the base image.
 Since this is a Python application, the official python image would be appropriate.
     ```txt